Chart Color Schemes

 Infrastructure

-Isaacs has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Isaacs has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Canberra Hospital Master Plan, Mixed-Use Complex In Mawson, Affordable Housing Project Fund, The Centenary Hospital for Women and Children Expansion Project.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified one major project likely impacting the area: Canberra Hospital Master Plan.
+Other key projects include Mixed-Use Complex In Mawson, Affordable Housing Project Fund, and The Centenary Hospital for Women and Children Expansion Project.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.